 However, electric vehicle uptake in Tasmania is the lowest in Australia, with the State Government developing a series of strategies to alleviate barriers for ownership.

-Australians purchased 1,369 electric cars in 2016, representing 0.1% of the national passenger vehicle market.
-However, in Tasmania, only 56 electric cars were purchased between 2011 and 2016, representing 0.02% of the state's passenger vehicle market.
+However, in Tasmania, only 61 electric cars were purchased between 2011 and 2017, representing 0.02% of the state's passenger vehicle market.

-To accelerate the adoption of electric vehicles in Tasmania, the Government has established an Electric Vehicle Working Group as part of reaching the state's target of zero net emissions by 2050.
+To accelerate the adoption of EVs in Tasmania, the Government has even established an Electric Vehicle Working Group as part of reaching the state's target of zero net emissions by 2050.

 The group will play an active role in: identifying barriers to and priority areas for electric vehicle uptake in Tasmania, understanding the impact of electric vehicles on Tasmania's electricity sector, assessing approaches for the rollout of electric vehicle charging infrastructure and investigating ways to improve data collection.